iamcristos/webapi-challenge/README.md

 - [ ] Describe a Resource?

+- A resource is an object with a type, associated data, relationships to other  resources, and a set of methods that operate on it.
+These methods could either be a GET,POST,PATCH,PUT and DELETE.

 - [ ] What can the API return to help clients know if a request was successful?

 - An API can return a succesfull status code of 200 or 201 and send a response back to the client of either the data that was requested or a message stating the success.